benjaminchacko/React-Starter/README.md

 1. Fork this repository
 2. Clone to your local machine
 3. `npm install` in your terminal to install node-modules
-4. `npm start` to open development in your browser
+4. `npm start` to open in your browser